 When considering where AllSeen enabled applications will run, smartphones are an obvious target.
 A lot of applications are available in various app stores.
 Unfortunately not all of these applications are trustworthy.
-Example the flashlight app which asked for access to phonebook, network, etc. Same as the application is sandboxed on the smartphone, we would like to sandbox applications within the AllSeen security 2.0 context.
+For example, the flashlight app asks for access to phonebook, network, etc. Same as the application is sandboxed on the smartphone, we would like to sandbox applications within the AllSeen security 2.0 context.
 If I install an AllSeen TV remote control app, then I would like it only to have rights to do TV operations.
 Nothing more.
 Since we can't trust the application, we can't assume it will behave properly.
 So these restrictions must be enforced by the peers.
 For the remote control example, the TV must check whether the app has permissions.
 When remote control app tries to open the door, then the door must reject the call.